-Shortcut: If you are just looking for quotes, they will be shown right away by filling out the form on the left or above (mobile) this article.
-Select "Standard" health class.
+Shortcut: If you are just looking for quotes, they will be shown right away by filling out the form on the left of this article.
+Select “Standard” health class.
 To learn more about obtaining life insurance with osteoporosis, please continue reading.

 Quick Summary: If your Osteoporosis is not severe, and developed naturally later in life, you can qualify for Standard insurance rates.
 You will need to be otherwise healthy and not use tobacco products.
 Complications such as recent fractures or severe impact on movement may still be approved but expect to pay higher rates.
 Every insurance company judges Osteoporosis differently.

 You may have heard that osteoporosis will make it harder to find life insurance.

 That's not exactly true...

 Depending on the severity, it will likely increase your rates but there are many options out there if you know where to look.

 After this article, you’ll know exactly what to do.
 Here is what we’ll cover:

 - How will Osteoporosis affect life insurance premiums

 - The application process

 - What companies are most favorable towards Osteoporosis